 Security is our number one priority at Enterprise Bank.
 We are strongly committed to protecting the security and confidentiality of your account information.
-At Enterprise Bank, we use a combination of methods to ensure online banking sessions are secure.
+At Enterprise Bank, we use a combination of methods to provide for secure online banking sessions.

 - Anti-Virus Software

 You should install anti-virus software on your computer and run a network scan frequently with your anti-virus software to detect and remove questionable files.

 If you do not wish to install an anti-virus software on your computer or if you wish to further add to your computer's security posture then you may download the free IBM® Security Trusteer Rapport security software tool offered by Enterprise Bank to its online banking customers IBM® Security Trusteer Rapport

 Note: By downloading and installing IBM® Security Trusteer Rapport security software you agree with all Trusteer terms and conditions.
 Enterprise Bank is not responsible for, nor do we guarantee, the content or services associated with this product.
 All problems, questions or concerns regarding Trusteer Rapport security software should be directed to email@example.com